zebin-wu/homekit-bridge/README.md

 Option | Description
 -|-
-`-d`, `--dir` | set the scripts directory
+`-d`, `--dir` | set the working directory
 `-e`, `--entry` | set the entry script name
 `-h`, `--help` | display this help and exit

 #### Configure

 The configuration script `config.lua` is placed in `/usr/local/lib/homekit-bridge` by default, you can edit it before running homekit-bridge.
-If you specified the scripts directory, homekit-bridge will find `config.lua` in the specified directory.
+If you specified the working directory, homekit-bridge will find `config.lua` in the specified directory.

 ### ESP-IDF